BELI LENA RESEARCH

 This historic international event was received with universal acclaim, and a person of the highest medical stature, Prof. Christiaan Barnard, the pioneer of heart transplant surgery, was inducted as the Patron of this University.

-The official seal used 2300 years ago.
+The official seal was used 2300 years ago.
 Findings of Prof.Raj Somadeva, PhD

 Five Million Years BC – Beginning of the Humans.
 Five million years ago, Human-like Apes lived in Africa.
 They developed into humans over a period of 2-3 million years.
 During the ice age which began around 2.5 million years BC, these humans started to walk over the frozen landscape.